gstaaij/geometryfoss/README.md

 This is an Open Source clone of Geomety Dash written in C using [raylib](https://www.raylib.com/).

+### Please keep in mind that this project is still under development.
+If major things don't work, please wait a few days and see if the problem persists before creating an issue

 ## Building

 There aren't any releases yet, so you have to compile GDF yourself for now.